Exponential growth makes India the global COVID hot spot | DW | 29.04.2021

-The number of newly infected people in India is shocking: Currently, the country records more than 360,000 new infections daily ― the highest total worldwide.
-Almost 18 million people are currently infected there, and more than 200,000 Indian patients have already died from or with COVID-19.
-The number of unreported cases is probably much higher.
+The number of newly infected people in India is shocking: On Thursday, the country reported more than 386,000 new infections daily ― the highest total worldwide.

-In the medium term, this exponential growth could become a problem not only for the Indian subcontinent and its neighboring countries, but for the rest of the world, as well.
+In the medium term, this exponential growth could become a problem not only for India and its neighboring countries, but for the rest of the world, as well.

 What does exponential growth mean in relation to the coronavirus?

-To illustrate exponential growth, there is a very appropriate legend from India of timeless validity: A long time ago, the Indian ruler Shihram tyrannized his subjects, and great misery reigned in the country.
+To illustrate exponential growth, there is a very appropriate legend from India of timeless validity: A long time ago, the ruler Shihram tyrannized his subjects and great misery reigned.

 The emperor felt offended in view of the brahmin's supposed modesty, since he was not yet aware of the extent of the wish.
 It took days for the court arithmeticians to calculate the required amount of wheat grains.
 In the end, the overseer of the granary informed the king that so much wheat could not be raised in the whole realm.